Proxie1337/train-kiosk/README.md

 take, however, this is just the way I chose to do it for this particular draft piece.

-Feel free to have a look at the code and try it out yourself, or use it to go back and reference over.
+Feel free to have a look at the code and try it out yourself.